ricardo-fonseca/zpic/docs/compile.md

 ### Windows

 There are many ways to get GCC working under Windows.
 The recommended way is to use the mingw-w64 project: [http://mingw-w64.org/](http://mingw-w64.org/).
 Just download and run the installer from the Downloads page.
-We recommend the Mingw-builds package: [http://mingw-w64.org/doku.php/download/mingw-builds](http://mingw-w64.org/doku.php/download/mingw-builds).
+We recommend the [Mingw-builds package](https://www.mingw-w64.org/downloads/#mingw-builds).

 The default settings work well.
 To launch a terminal with the appropriate path just click the Start button, and choose "Run terminal" under the "MinGW-W64 project" folder.